yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    CRLF<br/>
    zzz,yyy,xxxCRLF

-However, if the records are only made up of one field it is not possible to differentiate between an empty line, and an empty and unquoted field.
+However, if the records are only made up of one field, it is not possible to differentiate between an empty line, and an empty unquoted field.
 This differentiation might play an important role in some implementations such as database exports/imports.